 When beginning to decorate a room, lots of people begin with the big items — the bed, the sofa, the dining table, the paint color.
 They rarely think about the whole room.

-This my first and biggest tip — think of your whole room — layout, inspirational images, color/pattern launchpad (from a fabric/rug/art), paint & fabric scheme, furniture plan — before you start buying!
+This my first and biggest tip for getting a designer look — think of your whole room — layout, inspirational images, color/pattern launchpad (from a fabric/rug/art), paint & fabric scheme, furniture plan — before you start buying!

 Now — the simplest way to a coordinated scheme.